 How long will the benefits of allergy shots last?
 Three years of treatment can result in tolerance that persists for at least seven years and, for many patients, indefinitely, Dr. Purcell says.

 It’s important to consult a board-certified allergist about shots.
 Very rarely, allergy shots can lead to anaphylactic shock.
 An allergist’s staff is trained to treat potential systemic reactions such as hives, wheezing or hypotension.

-The slight risk of reaction from shots should not be a deterrent, says Dr. Radojicic.
-The allergen extracts used in shots are highly standardized today — produced consistently from batch to batch for reliable quality and dosing.
+The slight risk of reaction from shots should not be a deterrent, Dr. Purcell says.
+The allergen extracts used in shots are highly standardized today — they’re produced consistently from batch to batch for reliable quality and dosing.

 “Shots have been given for more than 100 years.
-This is a therapy that has withstood the test of time,” says Dr. Radojicic.
+This is a therapy that has withstood the test of time,” he says.

 If your allergies are making you miserable and you are willing to invest the time, consider asking an allergist if shots may be right for you.